zweidenker/SnapDump/README.md

 Quick start
 -----------

 SnapDump is available as docker application for easy deployment.
+Let's pull the stable version:

+    $ docker pull zweidenker/snap-dump:0.5.1

 To keep the snapshots on server restart we need to create a volume where snapshots can be stored.
 You do this by invoking:

     $ docker volume create SnapDump

 SnapDump uses internally the port 5555 for the server.
 This can be mapped to a local port on the host by specifying on the docker commandline.
 To start the server with that port and the former created volume invoke:

-    $ docker run -p 8888:5555 -v SnapDump:/snapshots zweidenker/snap-dump
+    $ docker run -p 8888:5555 -v SnapDump:/snapshots zweidenker/snap-dump:0.5.1

 Now our SnapDump store is up and running, we would like to first: report exceptions to SnapDump from our server side Pharo image, and second: retrieve our reported exceptions on our development image.